yochaigal/cairn/wip/2e/character-creation.md

 ## Name, Background & Traits

-- First roll on the [Backgrounds](#backgrounds) table.
+- First roll on the [Backgrounds](#backgrounds) table below.
 A PC’s background informs their potential knowledge and skills.
 You'll need to refer to the Background result for the next few steps.
-- Choose a name from the available list, then roll for your character's **age** (2d20+10).
-- Next, roll on each of the included tables in the background.
-Record your character's **Bonds**, items, skills, or abilities gained (or lost) from each result.
+- Choose a name from the available list.
+Then roll on each of the included tables in the background.
+Record your character's items, skills, or abilities gained (or lost) from each result.
 See [Inventory](#inventory) for how to record items.
+- Roll on the [Bonds](https://cairnrpg.com/wip/2e/bonds-and-omens/#bonds) table.
-- Finally, roll for the rest of your character's **traits** (appearance, speech, mannerisms, beliefs, reputation, etc.) on the [**Character Traits**](#character-traits-d10) tables.
+- Roll for the rest of your character's **traits** (appearance, speech, mannerisms, beliefs, reputation, etc.) on the [**Character Traits**](#character-traits-d10) tables.
+- Finally, roll for your character's **age** (2d20+10).

+> Note: If you are the _youngest_ player, roll on the [Omens](https://cairnrpg.com/wip/2e/bonds-and-omens/#omens) table.
+The result should be read aloud to the rest of the table.

+### Backgrounds

 > To roll on the table below, roll a **d6** twice, first for the **tens** place, and then another for the **ones** place.
 The backgrounds below are clickable!

-### Backgrounds

 |         |                                                                       |
 | ------- | --------------------------------------------------------------------- |